Git-Tutor/FE-WEB-DEV-Interview-Questions/README.md

 **Note:** Keep in mind that many of these questions are open-ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.

-You can read more about this project & its history [here](https://h5bp.org/Front-end-Developer-Interview-Questions/about/).

 ## Table of Contents

   1. [General Questions](src/questions/general-questions.md)